-In terms of waste management in Temotu Province, it is reported in the 2019 census that 33.7% of households burnt their waste whilst 24.4% are still using backyard for waste disposal.
+In terms of waste management in Temotu Province, the 2019 census reported that 33.7% of households burnt their waste, while 24.4% are still using their backyards for waste disposal.

 There is no permitted landfill or dumping site at Lata.
 The households usually dump rubbish at two sites.
-One in the northern eastern end of the runway and the other is at the back of the market area at Lata station.
+One is at the northern, eastern end of the runway, and the other is at the back of the market area at Lata station.
 Solid waste produced by households include:

-- General waste (i.e. office type waste, household waste (from any workers camps), lightweight packaging materials). - Recyclable waste (i.e. certain plastics, metals, rubber etc. that can be recycled). - Organic biodegradable waste (i.e. waste that will decay / break down in a reasonable amount of time, such as green waste, food waste). - Inorganic non-recyclable waste (i.e. waste that cannot decompose / break down and which cannot be recycled).
+- General waste (i.e. office type waste, household waste (from any workers camps), lightweight packaging materials). - Recyclable waste (i.e., certain plastics, metals, rubber, etc., that can be recycled). - Organic biodegradable waste (i.e., waste that will decay/break down in a reasonable amount of time, such as green waste or food waste). - Inorganic non-recyclable waste (i.e. waste that cannot decompose/break down and which cannot be recycled).

-In Temotu Province only 8.6% of the population have improved sanitation facilities which is mainly at Lata.
-Therefore, concerning sewage in Lata, residential and commercial properties that have flush or pour water toilets are connected to septic tanks.
+Only 8.6% of the population in Temotu Province has improved sanitation facilities, which are mainly located in Lata.
+Therefore, regarding sewage in Lata, residential and commercial properties that have flush or pour-water toilets are connected to septic tanks.